KoiOates/qmk_firmware/keyboards/ergodox/keymaps/ionstorm/readme.md

 Lines 198 through 228 of doublefist.py is basically the
 dictionary, along with a few other things added by the script doublefist_firmware_maker.py.

+TODO Fix transition code so order of modifier and modtoggle being pushed doesn't matter.